-- 4.36 Work began in April 2021 on the delivery of the Empowered Learning solution which will provide every pupil from P6 to S6 with a device and access to devices for all P1 to P5 pupils as well as augmentation of our existing wireless network in schools.
-This programme has now also been expanded to include Early Years. - 4.37 The work is being carried out in partnership with CGI. - 4.38 Benefits of this programme include: - Equity of access from P6 to S6, ensuring all pupils have personal access to digital learning with their teacher in school or at home - Effective digital workflow to increase engagement, improve teacher feedback and raise attainment - A range of powerful accessibility features to improve access to the curriculum for pupils with additional support needs - Learners can work online simultaneously in a class or collaboratively outside the classroom - High quality digital applications for productivity and creativity, providing increased personalisation and choice - Development of learning, thinking and digital literacy skills vital for success in today's rapidly evolving, technological society. - 4.39 Network surveys have now been completed for all Primary, Secondary and Special schools identifying the upgrades required to support the new solution and both cabling work and installation of additional Wi-Fi Access points has begun. - 4.40 The solution has gone through User Acceptance Testing and the first devices were delivered to schools in December 2021.
-The implementation plan has been agreed with Head Teacher groups and will continue throughout 2022, concluding in December 2022. - 4.41 Communications are ongoing with all Head Teacher groups and engagement has taken place with both pupils and parents/carers to discuss the programme.

-4.42 The training programme, devised by Aspire2B, will support teachers and support staff involved in the rollout of devices has been made available to all staff.
+- 4.42 Work began in April 2021 on the delivery of the Empowered Learning solution which will provide every pupil from P6 to S6 with a device and access to devices for all P1 to P5 pupils as well as augmentation of our existing wireless network in schools. - 4.43 The work is being carried out in partnership with CGI. - 4.44 Benefits of this programme include: - Equity of access from P6 to S6, ensuring all pupils have personal access to digital learning with their teacher in school or at home; - Effective digital workflow to increase engagement, improve teacher feedback and raise attainment; - A range of powerful accessibility features to improve access to the curriculum for pupils with additional support needs; - Learners can work online simultaneously in a class or collaboratively outside the classroom; - High quality digital applications for productivity and creativity, providing increased personalisation and choice; and, - Development of learning, thinking and digital literacy skills vital for success in today's rapidly evolving, technological society. - 4.45 Network surveys have now been completed for all Primary, Secondary and Special schools identifying the upgrades required to support the new solution. - 4.46 The solution itself has been developed and is now being tested before the pilot school implementation in October 2021. - 4.47 Communications have taken place with all Head Teacher groups before the summer break, with further communication planned for the new session.
+Additionally, engagement is planned for both pupils and parents/carers in the coming months. - 4.48 Work is progressing on the training programme, Aspire2Be, which will support teachers and support staff involved in the rollout of devices.